-196. For an intermediary to be considered as the customer of the financial services
+196. For an intermediary to be considered as the customer of the financial services business, a business relationship must be established to provide for one or more of the following products and services:

 Product/service Intermediaries who may be considered as the customer Investment of life company funds to back the company's policyholder liabilities where the life company opens an account.
 If the account has a policy identifier then the bank must require an undertaking to be given by the life company that they are the legal and beneficial owner of the funds and that the policyholder has not been led to believe that he has rights over a bank account in Guernsey.
 The life company.
 Insurance policies where there is no cash-in value and where professional and independent third parties (such as loss adjusters) are satisfied before payments are made.
 The regulated insurance broker.
 Reinsurance to an insurer who in turn is issuing policies on a commercial basis only, where the reinsurance contract is arranged exclusively between the reinsurer and a recognised and properly regulated insurer and not between the reinsurer and any other party.
 The insurer.
-Investments via discretionary or advisory investment managers of their customers' monies into an open-ended collective investment fund regulated by the Commission.
-The regulated financial services business i.e. the discretionary or advisor investment manager.
+Investments via discretionary or advisory investment managers of their customers' monies into an open-ended collective investment fund regulated by the Commission. i.e. the discretionary or advisory

 Product/service Intermediaries who may be considered as the customer Investments via discretionary or advisory investment managers of their customers' monies into a Guernsey closed-ended investment fund administered by a financial services business regulated by the Commission.
-A POI licensee, as part of its relationship falling within the scope of the POI Law, with another regulated financial services business: • undertaking discretionary management • giving advice or undertaking advisory management, or • executing transactions (including the short-term holding of settlement proceeds on deposit).
+A POI licensee, as part of its relationship falling within the scope of the POI Law, with another regulated financial services business: undertaking discretionary management giving advice or undertaking advisory management, or executing transactions (including the short-term holding of settlement proceeds on deposit).
+The regulated financial services business.
 Client accounts held by banks in the name of a licensed fiduciary or a professional firm where the holding of funds in the client account is on a short-term basis and is necessary to facilitate a transaction.
 Licensed fiduciaries should ensure that any such use is compatible with relevant trust deeds, and applicable legislation and Codes of Practice.
 The professional firm or financial services business.